hellomouse/look-okay/docs/contributing.md

 - `_sidebar.md` - Add your page link there where approporiate
 - `getting-started/customization.md` - Update folder structure (if applicable)
+- `optimizing.md` - Update file sizes for new build

 ### Updating `_settings.scss`